pletourneau/ShelterAnimalsApi/README.md

 ## Description

 - _This API will allow a user to manage a database of shelter animals.
 It allows the user to Create, Read, Edit, and Delete (CRUD)entries to and from the database.
 The read functionality allows for searches by any or all of the parameters in the animal class.
-The response is also paginated._
+The response is also paginated and versioning has been implemented._

 - _Technical Details:_